ibm-cloud-docs/openwhisk/openwhisk_actions.md

 3. Fetch the activation log to see how long the activation took to complete.

-  To do this, first list the Action to obtain the activation ID:
+  To do this, first list the action to obtain the activation ID:
   ```
   ibmcloud wsk activation list --limit 1 asyncAction
   ```
   {: pre}

-  **Output:**
+  Example output:
   ```
   activations
   b066ca51e68c4d3382df2d8033265db0             asyncAction